Visiting Albuquerque

 4.

-Climate & Attitude
+Climate & Altitude

 Albuquerque is located at an altitude of 5,000 feet.
 At 4,000 feet, your body experiences a lower level of oxygen.
 As a result, your body works harder to maintain your oxygen levels.
 As your body is working harder, you may experience headache, listlessness, shortness of breath with mild to moderate activities, trouble sleeping, frequent urination, lack of appetite, or nose bleeds.